Dean Florez: Post-Senate

 Upon leaving the California State Senate, Florez became the president of the 20 Million Minds Foundation, where he focused on reducing obstacles associated with higher education in the U.S. with access to free and affordable textbooks.
 He worked to establish public and private partnerships that increased access and affordability to open source materials for college students.
 As part of the work Florez did with foundation, he advocated for policies to create open source digital libraries for college textbooks.
 In 2012, Governor Jerry Brown signed SB 1052 and SB 1053, laws that were designed to provide students at public postsecondary institutions with access to free digital textbooks for popular lower-division courses.

 After leaving the 20 Million Minds Foundation, Florez founded Balance Public Relations and Strategies in 2014.
 Balance Public Relations is a full service strategic consulting firm that supports private and public clients where innovation and regulation intersect.
 Florez's firm specializes in information technology, impact driven startups, procurement processes, water politics and policy.
 With deep ties to local, state, and federal leaders, Balance Public Relations has built a foundation with policymakers and stakeholders that has spanned three decades.
 Over the years, Florez has demonstrated industry-specific expertise in risk management and policy strategy for marketplace startups in the sharing, gig, on-demand, peer-to-peer and collaborative economy.
 Florez is regarded as a trusted advisor to key internal and external stakeholder groups ranging from executive teams and management, to C-suite, board of directors, investors, and policymakers.

 In 2016, Florez was appointed to the California Air Resources Board, also known as CARB or ARB.
 CARB is the "clean air agency" in California.
 On CARB, Florez represents social justice communities.
 Florez was appointed by the Senate Rules Committee, California Senate President pro Tempore Kevin de León.
 In 2020, he was reappointed by the Senate Rules Committee, California Senate President Pro Tempore Toni Atkins.
 Florez has distinguished himself as an advocate for some of the most vulnerable environmental justice communities by fighting for clean air policies and for taking bold action on climate change.

-Florez is considered a thought leader on climate policies and on issues related to regulatory reforms in California.